-From data to decision-making
+From Data to Decision-making

 Big geospatial data is an important asset, but processing and visualisation tools are essential pillars for analysis and decision-making based on that data.
 On the exhibition floor, companies such as nFrames and Racurs showcased photogrammetry solutions that transform massive imaging projects into dense point clouds, digital surface models (DSMs), seamless true orthophotos or textured meshes.
-On the point cloud side, there has been a wave of high-end software solutions to store, process, analyse and visualise the vast datasets of a staggering amount of three-dimensional points.
+On the point cloud side, there has been a wave of high-end software solutions to store, process, analyse and visualise the vast datasets of a staggering amount of 3D points.
 Companies such as RIEGL, Trimble and Pythagoras all displayed their newest products and increasingly user-friendly methods for turning data into valuable geospatial end products.
-Meanwhile, at the GIM International conference session, Gerd Hesina, CEO of VRVis, addressed the 'visualisation challenge' and presented several examples of how a combination of spatial and non-spatial data can be visualised in interactive, high-accuracy georeferenced large-area 3D models.
 Use cases include tunnel monitoring, traffic planning, flood management in heavy rainfall scenarios and even the use of visualisation algorithms for geologic interpretations on the next Rover mission to Mars.

-Democratisation of the geospatial industry
+Democratisation of the Geospatial Industry

 Unmanned aerial vehicles have been described as a 'democratic tool' that have triggered a major change in the approach to geoinformation as they have become cheaper, more flexible and deployable, and easier to use, coupled with increasing processing automation, cheaper hardware and a rise in open-source solutions.
-In his presentation on 'UAV Photogrammetry, Where Do We Stand?' during the conference session, Francesco Nex from the University of Twente predicted a shift towards standardisation rather than customisation, since drone replaceability is key in mission-critical situations such as first response and fire-fighting.
-In terms of automation, real-time processing remains an issue, he said, since onboard processing is linked to high energy consumption while the use of a remote PC is associated with high latency.
+In his presentation entitled 'UAV Photogrammetry, Where Do We Stand?' during the conference session, Francesco Nex from the University of Twente predicted a shift towards standardisation rather than customisation, since drone replaceability is key in mission-critical situations such as first response and firefighting.
+In terms of automation, real-time processing remains an issue since onboard processing is linked to high energy consumption while the use of a remote PC is associated with high latency.
 This poses problems for collision avoidance, for example.
 Further challenges still to be overcome include bandwidth issues in an increasingly 'connected' world, plus more effective use of automation (including deep learning) and further harmonisation of the regulatory situation.